Calebux/Celo-Vote-Tutorial/README.md

               }}
 ```

-## 7: Add Authentication
+## Step 7: Add Authentication-

-We need to put in place an authentication system that authenticates each voter in order to stop users from casting repeated ballots.
+We need to put in place an authentication system that will authenticate each voter in order to stop users from casting repeated ballots.
 To accomplish this, we can make use of the @celo/dappkit package.

 Installing the package first requires typing the following command into your terminal: